The Truth About Jussie Smollett?

-The Truth About Jussie Smollett? is a 2025 documentary film directed by Gagan Rehill and produced by Raw TV for Netflix.
-The film revisits the highly publicized 2019 incident in which actor Jussie Smollett reported being the victim of a hate crime in Chicago and the ensuing police investigation, media coverage, criminal case, and political fallout.
+The Truth About Jussie Smollett? is a 2025 documentary film for Netflix, directed by Gagan Rehill and produced by Raw TV.
+The film revisits the 2019 incident in which actor Jussie Smollett reported being the victim of a hate crime in Chicago and the ensuing police investigation, media coverage, criminal case, and political fallout.

-Released globally on Netflix on 22 August 2025, the film includes Smollett's first extended on-camera account of the case since 2019, alongside interviews with Chicago police officials, journalists, lawyers, and the Osundario brothers, whose statements were central to the prosecution’s theory.
+The movie was released on Netflix on 22 August 2025, featuring Smollett's first extended on-camera account of the case since 2019.
+It also includes interviews with Chicago police officials, journalists, lawyers, and the Osundario brothers, whose statements were central to the prosecution's theory.

-The documentary summarizes a complex legal narrative.
-Smollett was charged in early 2019 of filing false police reports, but he quickly reached a plea agreement to forfeit his $10,000 bond and perform 15 hours of community service.
-After a public outcry accusing Chicago authorities of leniency due to Smollett's celebrity status, a special prosecutor revived the case, and Smollett was convicted in 2021 and sentenced in 2022 to five months of jail time.
-He appealed and was released after serving only six days of the sentence, and the Illinois Supreme Court overturned the conviction on 21 November 2024 solely on due process grounds, ruling that his 2019 plea agreement precluded the state from prosecuting him again on the same charges.
-The Illinois Supreme Court made no factual finding regarding his innocence or guilt.
-In interviews in the documentary, Smollett maintains that he is innocent.